3 Subspace (Draft)

 Preliminary remark Subspace as shown in Star Trek does not exist in present-day physics as a reality or only a theory.
 It is a concept of storytelling.
 Subspace is necessary because FTL travel is impossible within the boundaries of special relativity as outlined in Chapter 1.2.
 Being part of a fictional universe, subspace has not been developed by far as consequently as a truly scientific idea would have required.
 On the contrary, everything we know about subspace is based on more or less random and often contradictory canon evidence.

 Important note A Google search for "subspace" gives us more than 90% Trek-related results.
 Most of the rest refers to concepts where a subspace is a subset to a space in a mathematical sense.
 In other words, the real subspace is a generic mathematical model, whereas Trek's subspace denotes a specific physical concept.
 The equal naming is nothing more than a coincidence.
-Well, and by now there is a BDSM-related "subspace", which apparently didn't even exist when I first did the search in 2005.

 Much of the following is speculation and not strictly based on observations, but it is conceived to comply with them.
 Some prominent subspace characteristics and phenomena will be made more plausible.
 Still, some contradictory evidence may remain simply because subspace was never meant to represent a scientific theory.